 You can't pay for public transportation with cash or a credit card!
 This means you can't just get on the bus and pay the driver directly.
-Instead, you must buy a Ray-Kay beforehand.
-It's a
+Instead, you must buy a Rav-Kav beforehand.
+It's a contactless smart card that you scan to pay for your fare.
+With the Rav-Kav app, Hop On Rav Pass app or Moovit app downloaded on a smartphone, you can use a QR code to scan at the Rav-Kav payment unit instead of a card.

-- contactless smart card that you scan to pay for your fare.
-With the Rav-Kav app, Hop On Rav Pass app or Moovit app downloaded on a smartphone, you can use a QR code to scan at the Rav-Kav payment unit instead of a card. - There are two types of Rav-Kav cards you can purchase.
+- There are two types of Rav-Kav cards you can purchase.
 One is an anonimi (anonymous) card that can be purchased at public transportation offices, Rav-Kav payment units at train and light rail stations, major bus stations, Rav-Kav kiosks located throughout city streets, gas stations, and makolets (small grocery stores).
 Makolets that sell them usually display a sign showing that they sell them, but not always.
 If your anonimi card is lost, stolen, or stops working, you cannot redeem any credit you may have had on it.
 On the other hand, you can share an anonimi card with a friend, or give or sell it to someone else. - The other type of card is a personal card that is customized and has your name and picture on it.
 To buy one, you need to bring your passport or Israeli ID to a public transportation office.
-In Jerusalem, there is one on the third floor of the Tachana Merkazit (Central Bus Station) as well as at the Hapa'amon Mall on King George.
+In Jerusalem, there is one on the third floor of the Tachana Merkazit (Central Bus Station), at the Hapa'amon Mall on King George, and at Davidka Square on Rechov Yaffa.
 You can also visit ravkavonline.co.il to purchase this type of Rav-Kav, but you will need to upload your passport.
-The benefit to purchasing this visit the general website bus.gov.il or call \8787.
-Press 2 for English.
-Press 2 again for live assistance.
+The benefit to purchasing this type of card is that if it's lost, stolen, or stops working,